Christopher A. Sinclair: Business career

-Sinclair led the financial restructuring of Caribiner International, Inc. (now Jack Morton Worldwide) as chairman and CEO of this Warburg Pincus-sponsored global business communications company.
-He has served as a partner at Pegasus Capital Advisors, LP, a private equity firm, and an operating partner at Morgan Joseph TriArtisan, a New York-based merchant bank.
+Sinclair led the financial restructuring of Caribiner International (now Jack Morton Worldwide) as chairman and CEO of this Warburg Pincus-sponsored global business communications company.
+He has served as a partner at Pegasus Capital Advisors, and an operating partner at Morgan Joseph TriArtisan, a New York based merchant bank.
 He was the executive chairman and CEO of Cambridge Solutions Ltd, the second-largest BPO/IT company in the world, which was sold in 2008 to Xchanging, a General Atlantic-backed business services company.

-Sinclair served as chairman of Mattel, Inc. from January 2015 to May 2018, and as CEO from January 2015 to February 2017.
+Sinclair served as chairman of Mattel from January 2015 to May 2018, and as CEO from January 2015 to February 2017.

-In May 2018, he became the non-executive chairman of Reckitt Benckiser plc (since rebranded 'Reckitt'), the maker of Lysol, having served as a director since February 2015.
+In May 2018, he became the non-executive chairman of Reckitt, the maker of Lysol, having served as a director since February 2015.

-He is a former director of Foot Locker, Inc., F.W.
-Woolworth Company, Merisant (Equal Sugar), PepsiCo, Inc., and Perdue Farms, Inc. He has served as a trustee at Brunswick School, Vermont Academy, on the board of overseers at the Tuck School of Business.
+He is a former director of Foot Locker, FW Woolworth Company, Merisant (Equal Sugar), PepsiCo and Perdue Farms He has served as a trustee at Brunswick School, Vermont Academy, on the board of overseers at the Tuck School of Business.